 Small Employer Group Coverage and Medicare

-You can delay enrolling in a Medicare Part D without paying the Part D penalty, as long as your group health benefits offer prescription drug coverage.
+You can delay enrolling in Part D without paying the Part D penalty, as long as your group health benefits offer prescription drug coverage.

 Whether employed by a large or small company, it’s illegal for your employer to force Medicare over group health insurance.